kamicane/elements/doc/elements.md

 ## addClass

-Adds the passed in class to the Element, if the Element doesnt already have it.
+Adds the passed in class to the Element, if the Element doesn't already have it.

 ### Syntax